CdSecure/Creating-users-with-powershell/README.md

 <img width="755" alt="Screenshot 2024-11-18 at 10 06 07 PM" src="https://github.com/user-attachments/assets/00950957-3ef1-443b-aa34-2e2e3f41d4e0">

 <img width="441" alt="Screenshot 2024-11-18 at 10 10 55 PM" src="https://github.com/user-attachments/assets/755f91d6-7c30-4d64-af67-03e4244a070c">

+In this lab, we deployed Microsoft Azure Virtual Machines running Windows Server 2022 and Windows 10 Pro, and configured Active Directory Domain Services to centrally manage user accounts.
+We enabled Remote Desktop Protocol (RDP) access on Client-1 for non-administrative domain users and automated the creation of 1,000 domain user accounts using a PowerShell script.
+Finally, we validated the setup by logging into Client-1 with the newly created user accounts to ensure proper access and permissions.